marco29201/visdat-course/docs/data-processing/motion-tracking-assignment.md

 ### Remove Gravity from Global Accelerations

-After transformation, gravity appears as a constant acceleration in the global Z-axis (assuming Z points up).
-Subtract it to obtain only the motion-induced accelerations.
+After transformation, gravity appears as a constant acceleration vector in the global frame.
+The direction depends on how the device was oriented initially, but it's constant during stationary periods.
+We estimate and subtract this gravity vector to obtain only the motion-induced accelerations.

 ```python
 # Gravity is approximately 9.81 m/s² in the negative Z direction